- What restrictions are currently in place?

-City lobbies are temporarily closed to the public, however, utility services can still be managed in a number of methods.
+City lobbies are now open to the public, however, utility services can still be managed in a number of methods.
 Click here for more information on payment methods, connection services, and general utility information.

 - All Utility Payments will be due on the Regular Due Date.
 Bills will be processed as normal.

-- Late penalty will not be assessed at this time, however, to prevent possible service interruption, please ensure your payment is made on time.
+- A late penalty will not be assessed at this time, however, to prevent possible service interruption, please ensure your payment is made on time.

 Park & Recreation Closures

-All City Park and Moore Street Baseball Complex baseball/softball fields are closed until further notice.
+- baseball/softball fields (Park and Moore Street Baseball Complexes) are closed until further notice.

 To sign up for Notify Me and receive an automatic email and/or text message when a news release is posted, visit www.granbury.org/notifyme and select “Communications & News Releases” under “News Flash”.